godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 Generate a descriptive SKU for products (when the product is published or updated) that uses the product slug.
 If the product is a variable product, this plugin can append attributes for each variation to the SKU to differentiate between them.

 **IMPORTANT:** The SKU field will be disabled for simple products and parent products when you install this plugin so that it can't be edited.
 Your own SKUs previously assigned to products will be overridden if you update a product, and they will change if you change your product slug. **ONLY** use this plugin if you want to automatically create all SKUs in your shop, or do not need to override them with some of your own.

+You can also selectively enable and disable the plugin if you don't want to override SKUs when saving products.
+You can also [view product documentation](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for help.

 = Features =
  - automatically generate SKUs when a product is published or updated using the product slug